Maxine McKew: Contest for the seat of Bennelong

 and McKew announced that she and Hogg were selling their Mosman home.
 The seat had once been a Liberal stronghold (it had been in Liberal hands since its creation in 1949), but it had shifted increasingly to Labor in recent years.
 Howard had held the seat since 1974, but in two out of the three elections he had fought since becoming prime minister, he'd needed to go to preferences to win another term in his own seat.

 McKew outlined her position on issues such as the environment, education and women in The Bulletin in mid-2007.

 Following a redistribution in 2006, the already marginal Liberal seat had become slightly more so, with Labor needing a swing of 4 percent to win it.
 This placed Bennelong just barely on the edge of seats that would likely fall to Labor in the event it won government.
 However, much of the area was already represented by Labor at the state level.
 A previous week's Morgan poll conducted for the website Crikey put Labor's two-party preferred vote in the seat at 55%.
-The state of play in the battle for the electorate, as it was on 12 October 2007, had leaked polls showing McKew with an edge over the incumbent.
+The state of play in the battle for the electorate, as it was on 12 October 2007, had leaked polls showing McKew with an edge over the Prime Minister.

 On 24 November 2007, it was obvious when the first returns came in that the contest would be very tight.
 The ABC and several other sources projected Bennelong as a Labor gain, and Howard himself said in conceding the election to Rudd that it was "very likely" he had been unseated.
 However, McKew hesitated to claim victory, saying that the seat was on a "knife edge."
 In a press conference held on 26 November, McKew declared Bennelong "a Labor seat for the first time", but stopped short of formally claiming victory.
 Earlier Antony Green said there was "no doubt" McKew had won.